avadheshy/notes/system design/interview.md

 8.  what is the types of indexing
 9.  what is default port of your db
 10. how to connect db in python
+11. what is database sharding. what are different sharding algo. how to divide data equally on each shard.
+12. what is indexing in database. what are different types of indexes there are.

 # Elasitc search
 1. what is indxing